NZLouislu/github-projects-md-sync/README.md

 - Story Management: Create and sync story files with project items
 - Custom Directory Support: Sync story files from any directory

+## Important Notes

+- Node.js Runtime Required: This package requires Node.js environment for file system operations and GitHub API interactions.
+It can be used in Node.js applications, Next.js API routes, or any server-side JavaScript environment, but cannot run directly in browser environments like React client-side for version 0.1.0.

 ## Installation

 ```bash